SerumScoop: Tips, tricks and news

 Depending on the specific rubbing experiment, there was a two- to three-fold increase in product retained in full-thickness skin with rubbing than without.

 "While these findings cannot be generalized to all skin care and cosmetic ingredients, they provide a basis and preliminary evidence suggesting that massage can be an important factor when treating skin.
 Its influence may be compounded by specific physiochemical properties of the chemical as well as the duration, pressure, and quantity of application.
 In the meantime, rubbing is just one of many variables influencing efficacy that await in-depth evaluation."

 It has been shown recently that caffeine can help prevent hereditary and hormonal hair loss in men and women.

 We use a liposomal caffeine in our RevivScalp.
 "Liposomal" in that the caffeine is encapsulated in a phospholipid to containerize it.
 With a liposome we can enhance the delivery of caffeine to maximize its ability to effectively penetrate the stratum corneum, boosting its efficacy, strength and bioavailability.

 Here are some published scientific articles:

-Differential effects of caffeine on hair shaft elongation, matrix and outer root sheath keratinocyte proliferation, and transforming growth factor-β2/insulin-like growth factor-1-mediated regulation of the hair cycle in male and female human hair follicles in vitro.
+Differential effects of caffeine on hair shaft elongation, matrix and outer root sheath keratinocyte proliferation, and transforming growth factor-β2/ins-like growth factor-1-mediated regulation of the hair cycle in male and female human hair follicles in vitro.